Chart Color Schemes

 The level of residential development activity in South Lismore is very low in comparison to the average area assessed nationally by AreaSearch

-South Lismore has seen minimal residential development activity with an average of 2 dwelling approvals annually over the five-year period from January 1, 20XX to December 31, 20XX (totaling 12 dwellings).
-This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that with such low approval numbers, yearly growth figures and relativities can vary considerably based on individual projects.
+South Lismore had minimal residential development activity from 2015 to 2019 with only two dwelling approvals annually, totalling twelve over the five-year period.
+This low level of development is typical in rural areas due to modest housing needs and limited construction activity driven by local demand and infrastructure capacity.
+It should be noted that such low approval numbers can result in significant variations in yearly growth figures and relativities based on individual projects.

-South Lismore has substantially lower development levels compared to the Rest of NSW.
-This activity level is also below national patterns.
-Recent building activity in South Lismore consists entirely of townhouses or apartments, indicating a shift from the area's existing housing stock which is currently 88.0% houses.
-This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
-The location has approximately 299 people per dwelling approval, indicating a low density market.
-With population projections showing stability or decline in South Lismore, housing demand pressures are expected to remain relatively low, benefiting potential buyers.
+South Lismore had substantially lower development levels compared to the Rest of NSW during this period, with its activity level also below national patterns.
+Recent building activity consisted exclusively of townhouses or apartments, reflecting a shift from the area's existing housing composition, which was 88.0% houses as of 2019.
+This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers, indicating decreasing availability of developable sites and changing lifestyles that require diverse, affordable housing options.
+The location had approximately 299 people per dwelling approval during this period, indicating a low density market.
+With population projections showing stability or decline in South Lismore, it is expected that housing demand pressures will remain reduced, benefiting potential buyers.

 With population projections showing stability or decline, South Lismore should see reduced housing demand pressures, benefiting potential buyers.